 Blog

-Plain-English writeups on time tracking, payroll math, compliance, and the operational stuff small trades businesses actually deal with.
+Plain writeups on time tracking, payroll math, compliance, and the day-to-day work of running a small trades business.

 How to calculate overtime for prevailing-wage jobs (without losing sleep)